brownae/react101/README.md

         console.log(`You are in ${city}.`);

         //it's kind of goofy but the default naming would only really work if the array came in empty or if the last item in the array was not there and the order of naming assignments lined up.

+Lecture 90 Refactoring and Organizing
+    In this lecture we learned about Action generators.
+Where we tell 'store.dispatch' what we want to do through a function.
+We prefer them over inline action objects.
+So instead of having to define and pass data each time like this object...

+        store.dispatch({
+            type: 'INCREMENT',
+            incrementBy: 5
+        });

+    We can set up a function above and then call that function and pass in or not pass in what's needed. like this instead.

+        store.dispatch(incrementCount({incrementBy:5}));
+    OR...
+        store.dispatch(incrementCount());

+    incrementCount() is this function we defined at the top.
+By doing this it is more reliable.
+If a misspelled word happens it will throw an error.
+Where as with action objects it doesn't.

+        const incrementCount = ({ incrementBy = 1 } = {}) => ({
+                type: 'INCREMENT',
+                incrementBy: incrementBy
+            });

+    In the above function we did a bit of destructuring.
+The first line says...
+A const with a name of 'incrementBy' set to an arrow function that implicitly returns an object.
+We pass in the first parenthesis '{ incrementBy = 1 } = {}', which says if incrementBy exists  and has a value great, but if not set it to 1 and the '= {}' means it is an object by default then it gets decontructed and will pass in the 'incrementBy: 1'.
+Yes, it's kind of confusing.